Bayesian Quantum Amplitude Estimation: Integration Methods

 MCMC overcomes the pitfall of grids, as the samples naturally concentrate in the relevant region of parameter space.
 However, it presents several drawbacks: it is ill-suited for adaptivity, lacks robustness against multi-modality, and is computationally intensive.

 We use Sequential Monte Carlo (SMC), a highly parallelizable method that combines a grid and MCMC to address the shortcomings of each \cite{delmoral2006, doucet2013, liu2001, neal1998, south2019, south2019, daviet2016}.
-The idea is to rely on a grid, but to refresh the point locations when necessary.
+This type of sampler has been applied to a multitude of tasks in quantum metrology \cite{granade2012, gentile2021, wiebe2016a,wang2017, santagati2018}, although using the Liu-West filter (LWF) \cite{liu2001} instead of MCMC.
+The underlying idea is to rely on a grid, but to refresh the point locations by resampling (with e.g. LWF or MCMC) when necessary.
 Apart from being adaptive and efficient, this method has the added benefit of computing the model evidence at barely any extra cost.
 This is a valuable tool for model comparison and selection, and is not directly provided by MCMC.
+In the simulations realized in this work, we use MCMC rather than LWF, as it is more robust and provides more accurate expectations, even e.g. under multi-modality.

-Details and pseudo-code for these methods are given in appendix \ref{app:SMC}.
+Details and pseudo-code for these methods are given in Appendix~\ref{app:SMC}.